-What is an FDG PET-CT scan?
+What is an FDG Brain PET-CT scan?

-- PET stands for Positron Emission Tomography. - This is a Nuclear Medicine technique that uses a radioactive injection to view different parts of the body. - An FDG PET scan is the most common type and involves an injection into a vein of FDG.
+- PET stands for Positron Emission Tomography, a type of Nuclear Medicine scan. - It is a radioactive injection to view different parts of the body. - An FDG PET scan involves an injection into a vein of FDG.
 FDG is a substance similar to glucose. - This substance collects inside the body in areas where the body demands more glucose, such as in tumours.
-The PET scan can then detect and show us areas where glucose concentration is high within the body.
+The PET scan can then detect and show us areas where glucose concentration is high.